LucasHJin/obsidian-notes/6 - Full Notes/AI/RL Basics.md

 	- Evaluate the agent → `evaluate_policy`
 **Proximity Policy Optimization (PPO):** state of the art deep reinforcement learning algorithm
 - Combination of value-based RL and policy-based RL

+**Deeper look:**
+- Value based → find expected reward starting from state `s` and following the policy
+- Policy based → learns policy (agent brain) directly (good because it can output more possibilities → logits that can be transformed into probabilities for each action)
+- Actor-critic:
+	- Solves problem of continuous actions (value) and high variance updates (policy)
+	- Actor = policy
+	- Critic = value
+	- Learns policy directly but updates using feedback from the critic (value)